How to Submit - Non-Fiction

 Hwang, Annie: Interns applying to work with Annie Hwang should read both contemporary and historical novels, primarily women’s and literary fiction, and also be prepared to evaluate some genre fiction.
 Responsibilities include reading and evaluating unsolicited submissions, writing reader’s reports for requested manuscripts, handling social media and any other special projects as needed.
 Prior publishing and/or social media experience is a plus; excellent communication and organization skills are imperative.
 Must be available for an in-office internship for at least 16 hours a week.

-International Rights intern: This position is supervised by the co-directors of Folio’s International Rights department, Melissa Sarver.
+International Rights intern: This position is supervised by the co-directors of Folio’s International Rights department, Molly Jaffa and Melissa Sarver.
 You will assist them in the day-to-day handling of responsibilities related to the sale of international (translation) rights for Folio books.
 You will have the opportunity to observe how books of every genre are pitched and sold to international agents and editors (and have the opportunity to attend meetings whenever possible), develop a working knowledge of contracts and tax forms, and help prepare for the major international book fairs in Frankfurt, Bologna, and London.
 If interested, you will also have the opportunity to read submissions and write reader’s reports on manuscripts of various genres (this component is optional).
 This position is ideal for someone interested in pursuing an entry-level job in publishing, particularly in subsidiary rights or contracts.
 24+ hr/wk availability preferred.
 Working knowledge of Word and Excel required.
 Required to work in-office.

 Posner, Marcy: Marcy is looking for Chicago-based interns to read and work on a variety of queries and submissions for both adults and children.